Skip to content

 Course Overview

-Dental radiography uses ionizing radiation; thus, it is essential that all dental personnel maintain knowledge of radiographic techniques and radiation safety to perform clinical procedures.
-The course reviews current knowledge of radiation physics, biology, and protection and imaging principles, as well as techniques.
-The most common pathology in dentistry will also be discussed.
+Dental radiography uses ionizing radiation.
+It is essential that all dental personnel maintain knowledge of radiographic techniques and radiation safety.
+The course reviews current knowledge of radiation physics, biology, and protection as well as imaging principles and techniques for the most common types of dental radiography.
+The most common pathology encountered in dental imaging will also be discussed.
 The course is a didactic experience and will be conducted using lectures aided by online videos.

 Learning Objectives